QED1224/Toontown-Resources/README.md

 ### Did Doodle tricks have base accuracy values to them? <a name="doodle-t&t-2"></a>

-Yes, Doodle tricks had individual accuracy values for each trick.
-These values were used in determining the final accuracy value of the trick, referred to as `cutoff`.
+Yes, Doodle tricks have individual accuracy values for each trick.
+These values are used in determining the final accuracy value of the trick, referred to as `cutoff`.
 Below is a list of the base accuracy values for each trick.

 | Trick  | Base accuracy value |
 |:------:|:-------------:|